 Have a start-up?
 Welcome to the club.
 Now what?
 You should start building up your internal capacity.
 At the beginning (in most cases) it is 1-2 people running the company, so no need to think about systems and processes.
 These 1-2 people will juggle between roles from working with clients to social media marketing, to accounting and administration.
 But as you introduce more and more people, who will specialize in different areas (ex.
 Marketing team, sales team, administration, implementation team) – things get complicated.
 All of a sudden you need to have an organizational structure, with clearly defined roles and responsibilities.
 Your main job will be to ensure that each area (or you can call it department) synchronizes with each other and act as one company, rather than each working on its own.
 This means introducing workflows, CRM (to capture all client knowledge in one place), Project Management Software (to efficiently manage a bigger team), Data management solution (Dropbox works good with few people – try using it with 30 people).
 If you are working with physical products, you must have a constant overview of suppliers and their offerings.
 You can achieve profitability by increasing sales, but also by reducing costs.

 Without addressing these issues, you will face a lot of stressed people, a lot of tasks duplication, which will result in unhappy clients and less revenue.

 In parallel with the internal capacity, you must grow your sales.
 Easier said than done.
-At the beginning, you know your product upside-down and can sell with the needed passion.
-But then you introduce sales team, and you have to ensure that they have the same vision.
+In the beginning, you know your product upside-down and can sell with the needed passion.
+But then you introduce the sales team, and you have to ensure that they have the same vision.